esarver/gimp_splitimg/README.md

 1. Are using Linux
 2. Have GIMP 2.10+ installed

+## A Word of Warning ##
+This is a very fragile set of scripts.
+There is no error checking and it assumes that all the arguments sent to it are valid and exactly what you want.

 # Usage #
 ```bash
 # In the directory in which the splitimg bash script resides